saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ### What are SauceCTL and TestRunner Toolkit?

 SauceCTL stands for Sauce Control, the command line interface for the Sauce TestRunner toolkit.
-The toolkit includes SauceCTL that allows you to interface with testrunner toolkit through command line, as well as the tools necessary to record the output from tests run on cypress in dockers, and send the data to Sauce Labs, making it easy to interpret, share an analyze those test results.
+The toolkit includes SauceCTL that allows you to interface with TestRunner Toolkit through command line, as well as the tools necessary to record the output from tests run on Cypress in Docker containers, and send the data to Sauce Labs, making it easy to interpret, share an analyze those test results.

 ### Why Use TestRunner Toolkit